PayPoint plc (LON:PAY) Increases Dividend to GBX 9 Per Share

-PayPoint plc (LON:PAY – Get Rating) announced a dividend on Thursday, May 26th, Upcoming.Co.Uk reports.
-Shareholders of record on Thursday, June 9th will be paid a dividend of GBX 9 ($0.11) per share on Monday, July 25th.
-This represents a yield of 1.56%.
-The ex-dividend date of this dividend is Thursday, June 9th.
+PayPoint plc (LON:PAY – Get Rating) declared a dividend on Thursday, May 26th, Upcoming.Co.Uk reports.
+Stockholders of record on Thursday, June 9th will be given a dividend of GBX 9 ($0.11) per share on Monday, July 25th.
+This represents a dividend yield of 1.56%.
+The ex-dividend date is Thursday, June 9th.
 This is a boost from PayPoint’s previous dividend of $8.50.
 The official announcement can be seen at this link.

-A number of brokerages have issued reports on PAY.
-Canaccord Genuity Group reaffirmed a “buy” rating and set a GBX 820 ($10.32) target price on shares of PayPoint in a research report on Tuesday, February 1st.
-Barclays reiterated an “underweight” rating and set a GBX 540 ($6.80) price objective on shares of PayPoint in a research note on Thursday, May 19th.
+PAY has been the subject of several research analyst reports.
+Canaccord Genuity Group reissued a “buy” rating and set a GBX 820 ($10.32) price objective on shares of PayPoint in a research note on Tuesday, February 1st.
+Barclays reissued an “underweight” rating and set a GBX 540 ($6.80) price objective on shares of PayPoint in a research note on Thursday, May 19th.

 PayPoint plc provides payments and banking, shopping, and E-commerce services and products in the United Kingdom.
 It offers bill payment services, such as over-the-counter payments, digital bill payments, and cash out services; top-ups, including mobiles phones, eMoney vouchers, prepaid debit cards, and lottery tickets; and retail services comprising ATM, card payments, parcels, money transfer, SIM cards, EPoS, and receipt advertising.